thinkinglabs/thinkinglabs.github.io/_drafts/shades-of-conways-law.md

 A contract research organization consisting of eight people was asked to design a COBOL and an ALGOL compiler.
 After some initial estimates about difficulty and time, they assigned five people to the COBOL compiler and three people to the ALGOL compiler.
 The resulting COBOL compiler ran in five phases, the ALGOL compiler ran in three.

-This example is better known as Eric Raymond's "*If you have 4 groups working on a compiler, you’ll get a 4-pass compiler*".
+Eric Raymond summarised the example as "*If you have 4 groups working on a compiler, you’ll get a 4-pass compiler*".
+Or, there is also *Tom Cheatham's Amendment of Conway's Law*: "*If a group of N persons implements a COBOL compiler, there will be N-1 passes.
+Someone in the group has to be the manager.*" (source: The New Hacker's Dictionary, 3rd ed.)

 That said, the larger an organization becomes, the less flexibility the organisation shows, therefore the more pronounced are the effects of the homomorphic force.
 However, these effects of the homomorphic force can also be expressed differently ... with the **Thousand Module Effect**.